LWFlouisa/VampGallery/README.md

-## WeirdSearch
+## Vamp Gallery
-This is a personal image search index.
+A gallery with a Yacy indexing search engine.